EnhongLiu/MilkBot_EndPoint/README.md

 | 2               | 65       | 34.9        |
 | 3               | 60       | 42.1        |

-If your data is saved in Excel or CSV format, you can use the function xxxxx to read and convert it into the required JSON format
+If your data is saved in Excel or CSV format, you can refer to 'read_in_data.py' to read and convert it into the required JSON format

 ## 2.